gerdaresearch/flower-consumer-survey-Japan/README.md

 Flower Consumer Survey, Japan.
 Tuesday, Octover 13 - Wednesday, October 14, 2020.
 Macromill Monitor, internet survey.
 520 male and female respondents in their 20s to 50s.
-The Council for the Longevity of Domestic Flowers.
+The Council for the Vase-life Improvement of Japanese Flowers.
 Funded by the Ministry of Agriculture, Forestry and Fisheries.
 citation: (Aoki, Kyoko (2021).
 Flower consumer survey report FY2020.
 Council for the Improvement of the Vase-life of Japanese Flowers.
 this repository includes questionnaire, GT, datasets(texts, flower experiences during the COVID-19 pandemic), report
 language  Japanese